1404Samyak/MetaData-Generator-App/Readme.md

 ## 📝 License

 This project is open-source and free to use for non-commercial and research purposes.
-Please see the LICENSE file for more details.

 ---

-## 🙏 Acknowledgements
+## Acknowledgements

 - Meta for Llama 3 models
 - Groq for providing fast, scalable LLM inference